About Risk Attitudes

-The second chart on the premium assessment offers a visual representation of the Risk Attitudes Profile, which is unique for every respondent and is based on his or her own combination of specific risk types and their respective strength.
-The primary risk types are the strongly expressed ones, which are the main determining factors of the Risk Attitudes Profile.
+The second chart on the premium assessment offers a visual representation of the About Risk Attitudes, which is unique for every respondent and is based on his or her own combination of specific risk types and their respective strength.
+The primary risk types are the strongly expressed ones, which are the main determining factors of the About Risk Attitudes.
 Secondary risk types, although not as pronounced, will also affect the respondent’s behavior.

 Most of the respondents exhibit one or more primary risk types and one or several secondary ones.
 It is also possible for a person to have only secondary risk types (which proved to be the case with some 5% of past respondents).
 This means that the respondent has no pronounced preference for a specific type of risk and his or her “urge” is spread across a wider range of risk preferences.

 Risk Attitude Profile